 Collective Bias, Inc. and its advertiser, Mars Incorporated, sponsored this post.
 All opinions are mine alone. #PAWsomeGifts #ClausAndPaws #CollectiveBias This post contains affiliate links.
-If you make a purchase through clicking one of the links, I’ll earn a small fee at no additional cost to you.
+If you make a purchase by clicking one of the links, I’ll earn a small fee at no additional cost to you.

 I consider myself very lucky that my sisters are my best friends, and two of them live in town.
 My sister, Alice, is a talented photographer, and when she has an all-day shoot, I give her dogs a mid-day break.

 Her dogs, Darla and Franny, are two of the friendliest dogs you could hope to meet!
 I love her dogs, and I want to treat them to be happy this holiday season.
 Her girls definitely expect me to give them a treat every time I see them.

 Alice takes them on walks, weather permitting, but I wanted to give them some things to keep them entertained when the weather isn’t cooperative.
-Winters can be pretty harsh around here, so it is important to keep dogs entertained and busy inside.
+Winters can be pretty harsh around here, so keeping dogs entertained and busy inside is important.
 A tired dog is a happy dog!

 I made these cute snowman toys for dogs with a few simple items that most dog lovers have around the house.
 Never leave your dog unattended with homemade toys.
 This toy is not intended for strong chewers!
 For a more durable DIY toy, check out our DIY t-shirt chew toy.

 First, put a tennis ball in the sock and push it down to the bottom of the sock.

 Add the second tennis ball, then tie a string around the sock just above the first ball.
 Cut off the excess line.